ZWPlayer Method Description

 Detailed Description:

-After calling, the player will stop playing the current stream and completely clear all content from memory
+- After calling, the player will stop the current stream and completely clear all content from memory

-The player object cannot be used to call any methods subsequently
+- The player object cannot be used to call any methods afterwards